1 Google Maps

 4 Here WeGo

-I really like HERE WeGo maps.
+HERE WeGo maps.
 When I tested it, its biggest selling point was its beautifully-designed basemap.
 HERE maps feel clean with a focus on legibility at different scales.
 Other positive features are its live traffic, speed limits and voice guidance.

 I particularly enjoyed how HERE’s basemap displays 3D buildings by default.
 But the only downside here is that some of the OpenStreetMap buildings can be unfortunately a bit out-of-date.
 Overall, it completely depends on where you are in the world.